apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

 As this package often is not available in standard distribution repos, you will need to install the package from your preferred source.

-Live Migration
+Volume snapshots
 ^^^^^^^^^^^^^^
-CloudStack uses the qemu-img to perform live migrations.
-In CentOS > 6.3, the qemu-img supplied by RedHat/CentOS ceased to include a '-s' switch which performs snapshots.
+CloudStack uses the qemu-img to perform snapshots.
+In CentOS >= 6.5, the qemu-img supplied by RedHat/CentOS ceased to include a '-s' switch which performs snapshots.
 The '-s' switch has been restored in latest CentOS/RHEL 7.x versions.

-In order to be able to perform live migrations on CentOS 6.x (greater than 6.3) you must replace your version of qemu-img with one which has been patched to include the '-s' switch.
+In order to be able to perform volume snapshots on CentOS 6.x (greater than 6.4) you must replace your version of qemu-img with one which has been patched to include the '-s' switch.